Ways to better your mental health

 Of the 42.5 million Americans suffering from a mental health disorder, 40 million suffer from anxiety.
-But despite the fact that anxiety disorders are highly treatable only one-third of those suffering seek out treatment, according to the Anxiety and Depression Association of America.
+But despite the fact that anxiety disorders are highly treatable only one-third of those suffering seek out help with depression, according to the Anxiety and Depression Association of America.

 When you isolate yourself it’s easy to think that you are the only one suffering, which can cause a lot of stress and make you feel bad about yourself.
 But when you open yourself up to others and spend time with different people, often you find that other people share the same fears and concerns that you have.

-At the same time, surrounding yourself with positive people can help alleviate depression.
+At the same time, surrounding yourself with positive people can help with depression.
 Simply put, happiness and positivity are very contagious.
-In fact, over the course of a year a person suffering from depression can “double their chances of recovering if they have a happy friendship group,” Metro reports.

 In this case, a gym membership actually might serve you well.
 The Huffington Post reported that a study published in the Journal of Sport & Exercise Psychology found that people who are more physically active report more general feelings of excitement and enthusiasm compared to the people who were less physically active.
 This is because exercising causes the body to release endorphins, a “feel-good” chemical that helps fight pain and induces pleasure.
 It is the same chemical released during other pleasurable experiences like eating and sex.